GeZhouyang/GeZhouyang.github.io/_pages/about.md

 The programs I use are all open-source (see the Github page) and I am happy to help if you have any question.

-## Opening

-I am looking for a postdoc (more info [here](files/postdoc_ad.pdf)) to join me in Suzhou.
-If you are interested, feel free to drop me an email briefly describing yourself and your research experience.

 ## Gallery

 ![squirmers](images/phi40-lattice-rand-ori.png "Squirmers")